There are hundreds of thousands of spiritual blogs online.

 - Yoga Trail: Created to help readers discover the type of yoga which is best for them, Yoga Trail is the most comprehensive director out there.
 It also contains reviews on retreats, teachers and more.

 - Yoganonymous: Full of very detailed articles and guides on using yoga for a positive and balanced life.
+One of the best spiritual blogs.

 - Ashley Josephine Yoga: This is one of the most modern yoga blogs in the world and is all about finding balance and harmony.
 Contains excellent yoga videos that teach about the mind, body and soul.